For research use only

 Human Osteoclast Precursor Cells are cryopreserved, TRAP-positive, and support osteoclast differentiation studies for bone and resorption research.

-Human Osteoclast Precursor Cells (OCPs) are primary cells derived from the monocyte/macrophage lineage of human peripheral blood, bone marrow, or umbilical cord blood.
+Human Osteoclast Precursor Cells (OCPs) are primary mononuclear cells derived from peripheral blood, bone marrow, or umbilical cord blood of healthy human donors.
 These cells are precursors to multinucleated osteoclasts and are implicated in bone-resorptive diseases such as osteoporosis, rheumatoid arthritis, and multiple myeloma.
 Following isolation, they are cryopreserved and typically not passaged due to their limited proliferative capacity.
-OCPs exhibit monocyte-like morphology.
-Functionally, OCPs express surface markers including CD14, CD11b, CD115, and RANK, with CD16+ subsets showing heightened osteoclastogenic potential in inflammatory conditions.
+These cells represent an early stage in the osteoclast lineage and exhibit a round or slightly irregular morphology.
+Functionally, These precursors express markers such as CD11b, CD14, CD115, tartrate-resistant acid phosphatase (TRAP), cathepsin K, RANK, and NFATc1, with CD16⁺ subsets showing heightened osteoclastogenic potential in inflammatory conditions.
 Their differentiation is RANKL-dependent, making them powerful models for studying bone metabolism disorders.

 | Species | Human |